Pop-up refreshments at the castle

-Whether you've walked through the River Gardens and are in need of refreshments, or you want to pause and look at the views with a coffee, Camellia House will be ready to welcome you.
+Whether you've walked through the River Gardens and are in need of refreshments, or you want to pause and look at the views with a coffee, our pop-up offer in Tenants' Hall will be ready to welcome you.

 The Watermill Tearoom

 During the winter of 2019 we’ll be starting work to improve the tearoom by Dunster Castle’s Working Watermill.
-This means the tearoom will be closed during the work, but you’ll be able to get light refreshments from Camellia House at the castle.
-Extra seating can be found in Tenants’ Hall during this time.
+This means the tearoom will be closed during the work, but you’ll be able to get light refreshments from Camellia House and in Tenants’ Hall during this time.

 In transforming our catering facilities to better meet the expectations of all our visitors, we will be making the building fully accessible with new toilet facilities and providing more inside seating.